-In the ocean, a pregnant woman needs to be aware of what can be lurking in the water, including jellyfish, anemones and hydroids, which can sting and cause pain.
+In the ocean, a pregnant person (just like anyone else) needs to be aware of what can be lurking in the water, including jellyfish, anemones and hydroids, which can sting and cause pain.
 In rare cases, sharks can also be a danger.
 Avoid swimming in areas where sharks are common and swim with other people.

 Swimming in a River

-Swimming in the river on a hot day can keep a pregnant body cool, which eliminates the risk of becoming overheated during exercise, according to the American Pregnancy Association.
-Rivers can be dangerous to pregnant women too though, because the water can also be contaminated by fecal coliform.
+Swimming in a river on a hot day can keep a pregnant body cool, which eliminates the risk of becoming overheated during exercise, according to the American Pregnancy Association.
+Rivers can be dangerous to pregnant people too, though, because the water can also be contaminated by fecal coliform.

 Swimming in a Lake

 Some lake waters are OK for swimming while pregnant, but you should avoid swallowing lake water because it could also be contaminated with bacteria.
 It can be tough to know how deep lake water is, so you shouldn't swim without a life jacket unless you're an experienced swimmer or swimming with others.

 Alternative Swimming Locations and Exercises

-Pregnant women could also go for a swim at a swimming pool, but it can also be risky in some circumstances.
+Pregnant people could also go for a swim at a swimming pool, but it can also be risky in some circumstances.
 The chemicals used in swimming pools can be dangerous for moms-to-be and their babies, if too much is being added to the water, but normal levels of chlorine are generally OK unless the water is ingested.
-If you're going to a swimming pool, it's a good idea to ensure you choose a pool that has clean water, with the proper amount of chemicals used, and that you avoid swallowing any water.
-Swimming isn't the only safe exercise you can do during pregnancy though.
-Womenshealth.org recommends other low-impact activities such as dancing, walking, cycling and low-impact aerobics.
-Consult with your health care provider before starting any exercises and when you do begin, start slowly and don't overdo it.
-If you feel like you're getting out of breath or uncomfortable, that's a sign to stop what you're doing and take a break.

-- National Oceanic and Atmospheric Administration: Nine Dangers at the Beach
+- National Oceanic and Atmospheric Administration: "Nine Dangers at the Beach"

-- American Pregnancy Association: Exercise and Pregnancy
+- American Pregnancy Association: "Exercise and Pregnancy"

-- Missouri Stream Team: Be River Wise
+- Missouri Stream Team: "Be River Wise"